Help the Collateral Global project grow!

 ‘I contributed to Collateral Global because of the conspicuous absence from the general public discussion regarding such topics as:

-Although always appreciated (and please see below for how to donate if you are interested) monetary contributions are not the only way you can help this project succeed.
-We are always on the lookout for personal stories, expert editorials, and links to third-party articles and studies related to the collateral effects of lockdowns.
+Although always appreciated, monetary contributions are not the only way you can help this project succeed.
+We are always on the lookout for personal stories, expert editorials, and links to third-party articles and studies related to the collateral effects of lockdown policies.
 We also encourage republishing of our work on other platforms and sites to help spread the message.

-A weekly briefing of the latest research, news, and updates on our work.
+A regular briefing of the latest research, news, and updates on our work